 Graduates from each faculty typically develop certain skills.
 Examples include:

 Adapted from Degrees of Skill.
-The Council for Industry & Higher Education, UK, 2006.
+The Council for Industry and Higher Education, UK, 2006.

 - loyalty and commitment